Explicit Acyclic Models and (Co)Chain Operations: The Barratt-Eccles Operad

+Barratt-Eccles in [2] first defined a symmetric operad $W$ in the category of simplicial sets with components $W(n) = E\Sigma_n$, the contractible MacLane models for the symmetric group.
+The operad structure maps are induced from the symmetric operad $\Sigma$ of sets.
+The degree 0 simplices (vertices) of the $E\Sigma_n$ are elements of the symmetric groups $\Sigma_n$.
+So in degree 0 the structure map $\cO_W \colon W(r) \times W(s_1) \times \ldots \times W(s_r) \to W(s)$ is just the $\Sigma$ operad structure map $\cO_\Sigma$.
 We point out that In degree $k$, a `simplex' in $W(n)_k$ is just a $(k+1)$-tuple of permutations in $\Sigma_n$. `Simplices' in products of simplicial sets are tuples of `simplices' in the factors.
 We thus also view a $k$-simplex of the simplicial set product as a $(k+1)$-tuple of vertices of the MacLane model for the product group.
 We define $\cO_W$ to be $\cO_\Sigma$ on each vertex of the $(k+1)$-tuple of product vertices.
 It is routine to see that $\cO_W$ commutes with face and degeneracy maps, which just delete or repeat vertices.
 Since $\Sigma$ is an operad in sets, it is immediate that $W$ is an operad in simplicial sets.
 The operad structure map $\cO_W$ can then be viewed as the inclusion of MacLane models induced by the inclusion of groups ({\it not} a homomorphism) $\cO_\Sigma \colon \Sigma_r \times \Sigma_{s_1} \times \ldots \times \Sigma_{s_r} \to \Sigma_s$.